jhalakssaxenaa/zara_sales_sql-analysis/readme.md

 # 🛍️ Zara Sales SQL Analysis

-This project presents a comprehensive data analysis of Zara's product sales using **SQL Server** and **Python (pandas)**.
+This project presents a comprehensive data analysis of Zara's product sales using **SQL Server** , **PowerBI** and **Python (pandas)**.
 It covers data cleaning, exploratory insights, and business-focused questions — including promotions, product types, pricing strategies, and seasonal effects.

 ---
 Here is a link to my dashboard which gives basic insights :